adamaske/CPP_Template/README.md

 # CPP_Template
-This is a C++ template project.
+This is a C++ library.
 It implements some generic functionality for fast startup of new projects of different kinds.

+#TODO
-TODO Change structre for easier git submodule
+[] Change toplevel CMakeLists for submodule usage
+[] UE5 plugin for server interfacing
+[] Research plotting libraries
+[] Change vendor subfolder to git submodules (keep the manual ones by renaming vendor to old_vendor) []

 - [Building](#building)
 - [Running](#running)